MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 To add and manage users in the Microsoft Edge program to manage extensions, you can now associate your Partner Center account with your organization's Azure Active Directory.

 ## Step 1: Enroll in the Microsoft Edge program on Partner Center

+If you do not have an account and are new to Partner Center, continue to Step **1**.

 1. If you are new to Partner Center and don't have an account or if you have an existing commercial account with Partner Center (see step **2.c** below), create a new [Microsoft account (MSA)][WindowsCommunityEverythingAboutMicrosoftAccounts] (or use an existing one) to register with the Microsoft Edge program.
 Follow the steps in the [Enroll in the Microsoft Edge program for Partner Center][DeveloperRegistration].